Jahunm/KryptoJobs2Go/README.md

 - Blockchain Security: The Ethereum blockchain network provides a secure and immutable ledger for recording transactions.
 By leveraging blockchain technology, KryptoJobs2Go ensures transparency and eliminates the risk of fraud or tampering.

 ### Overview of the KryptoJobs2Go Web App
-1. The homepage of our webapp shows a list of all the potential canidates you can choose from.
+1. The homepage of our webapp shows a list of all the potential candidates you can choose from.
 ![Home Page](/Images/webappsample.png)
 Each professional includes
 - Picture